 Numerical Simulation of Foucault Pendulum

-The goal of this project is to numerically simulate Foucault pendulum motion projection on XY plane with C++ programming.
-The equation of motion for Foucault pendulum is a coupled second-order differential equation and has a oscillatory nature.
-Consequently, Runge-Kutta 4th order method is used due to increase accuracy.
-The simulation was done for simplified model which \(ω^2\) terms were ignored and the full equation of motion without this simplification.
-The result for both cases was consistence with real Foucault pendulum motion expectation.
-Because of small value of angular velocity for the Earth, simplification didn’t affect the pendulum behaviour in the way that obvious deviation be detected.
+The goal of this project is to numerically simulate the motion of a Foucault pendulum projected onto the XY plane using C++ programming.
+The equation of motion for a Foucault pendulum is a coupled second-order differential equation that has an oscillatory nature.
+Consequently, the Runge-Kutta 4th order method is used to increase accuracy.
+The simulation was done for a simplified model in which the \(\omega^2\) terms were ignored, as well as the full equation of motion without this simplification.
+The results for both cases were consistent with the expected motion of a real Foucault pendulum.
+Because the value of the Earth’s angular velocity is small, the simplification did not affect the pendulum’s behavior in a way that obvious deviation could be detected.

 Constants and initial condition used in simulation provided in tables below.

 Animations for numerical solution results are provided as follows.